-Lulus has decided to hold the Annual Meeting entirely online this year.
-We are excited to embrace the latest technology to provide expanded access, improved communication and cost savings for our stockholders and us.
-We believe that hosting a virtual meeting will enable increased stockholder attendance and participation since stockholders can participate from any location around the world, while saving the Company and investors time and money.
-A virtual meeting is also environmentally friendly and sustainable over the long-term.
+Lulus will hold its Annual Meeting virtually.
 You may attend the Annual Meeting online only if you are a Lulus stockholder who is entitled to vote at the Annual Meeting, or if you hold a valid proxy for the Annual Meeting.
-You may attend and participate in the Annual Meeting by visiting the following website: www.virtualshareholdermeeting.com/LVLU2022.
-To attend and participate in the Annual Meeting, you will need the 16-digit control number included in your Internet Notice, on your proxy card or on the instructions that accompanied your proxy materials.
+You may attend and participate in the Annual Meeting by visiting the following website: www.virtualshareholdermeeting.com/LVLU2024.
+To attend and participate in the Annual Meeting, you will need the 16-digit control number included in your Internet Notice, on your proxy card or in the instructions that accompanied your proxy materials.
 If your shares are held in "street name," you should contact your bank or broker to obtain your 16-digit control number or otherwise vote through the bank or broker.
-If you lose your 16-digit control number, you may join the Annual Meeting as a "Guest", but you will not be able to vote, ask questions or access the list of stockholders as of the Record Date.
+If you lose your 16-digit control number, you may join the Annual Meeting as a "Guest," but you will not be able to vote, ask questions or access the list of stockholders as of the Record Date.
 The meeting webcast will begin promptly at 2:00 p.m.
-Eastern time on June 14, 2022.
+Eastern time on June 11, 2024.
 We encourage you to access the meeting prior to the start time.
-Online check-in will begin at 1:45 p.m., Eastern time on June 14, 2022, and you should allow ample time for the check-in procedures.
+Online check-in will begin at 1:45 p.m., Eastern time on June 11, 2024, and you should allow ample time for the check-in procedures.